lhotanok/actor-ticketmaster-scraper/README.md

 ### Date

-No date restrictions are set by default so `All Dates` field is checked.
-You may uncheck it and check `This Weekend` field instead or specify the date range.
+No date restrictions are set by default so all dates are scraped.
+If you wish to put some date restrictions, check `This Weekend` field or specify the date range.
 While setting the date range, you don't have to fill both `From` and `To` fields.
 If it suits you, fill one of them only.
 Inside the date section, `TBA` and `TBD` events filter is also handled.
 By choosing the appropriate value, you can exclude the events whose date is to be announced (TBA) or to be defined (TBD).
 Or you can go the other way round and include TBA and TBD events only.

 ### Other